hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 The tool should present itself to newcomers in a familiar and clear way.

-- **Initialy unless dismissed, display a short introductory welcome message.**
+- **Initially unless dismissed, display a short introductory welcome message.**
   It should teach the user about the general philosophy of the tool and provide some simple usage introduction.
   This information shall also be accessible at a later point (e.g., via a menu).

   Maybe extract some contents into a `HelpTopic`.

-- **Initialy unless dismissed, present a simple configuration dialog.**
+- **Initially unless dismissed, present a simple configuration dialog.**
   The dialog should ask the user for permission before loading all data from the mailing lists.
   Furthermore, the user should be able to save login credentials for SMTP/IMAP access.
   For reconfiguration, this dialog shall also be accessible at a later point (e.g., via a menu).